carbon-language/carbon-lang/llvm/tools/llvmc2/doc/LLVMC-Reference.rst

 As you can see, the edges can be either default or optional, where optional edges are differentiated by an additional ``case`` expression used to calculate the weight of this edge.
 Notice also that we refer to tools via their names (as strings).
-This allows us to add edges to an existing compilation graph without having to include all tool definitions that it uses.
+This makes it possible to add edges to an existing compilation graph in plugins without having to know about all tool definitions used in the graph.

 The default edges are assigned a weight of 1, and optional edges get a weight of 0 + 2*N where N is the number of tests that evaluated to